bayesian-object-tracking/getting_started/README.md

 Note that the tracking performance is significantly better with the GPU version.

-As soon as you launch the example, an interactive marker should show up in rviz.
-This is for initialization of the tracker, you can move it to align it with the point cloud, but it should already be approximately aligned.
-Once you are done, you can click on the object marker and the tracker should start.
-You should do so before the object is being moved in the playback of the bagfile.
+As soon as you launch the example, rviz should start, and an interactive marker should show up (in the form of an impact wrench).
+This marker is for initialization of the tracker, you can move it to align it with the point cloud.
+In this example, it should already be approximately aligned.
+Once you are done moving the marker, you can click on it and the tracker should start (note that in the recorded sequence the object starts moving at some point, make sure you initialize before that).
+You should see a green object model following the actual object visible in the white point cloud.

-### Addition documentation
+### Additional documentation

 For additional details about the object tracking, please checkout the [dbot_ros](https://github.com/bayesian-object-tracking/dbot_ros/blob/master/README.md) package.